 The disbelief can be real.
 You may go through the stages of grief — denial, anger, bargaining, depression — all in an instant.

-If you’re already feeling overwrought, under-resourced, wrung out and exhausted from just LIFE and all the drama of 2020, then getting that negative news today might be really difficult to take.
+If you’re already feeling overwrought, under-resourced, wrung out and exhausted from just LIFE and all the drama since 2020, then getting that negative news today might be really difficult to take.
 (The schools honestly should provide some form of free counseling to candidates who are rejected like this — it can be quite the blow.)

 If after you’ve recovered from the shock of the “no”, after some screaming or sobbing or sadness or whatever emotional depths you may initially plunge, you feel you could use some support, you can come back here to EssaySnark and we’ll try to help think through rationally what your next steps should be.